nirvus/infra-recipes/README.recipes.md

   commit_message (str): The commit message for the roll.
 Note that this method will
     automatically append a Gerrit Change ID to the change.
-Also, it may be a multiline string (embedded newlines are allowed). dry_run (bool): Whether to execute this method in dry_run mode.
+Also, it may be a multiline string (embedded newlines are allowed). commit_untracked (bool): Whether to commit untracked files as well. dry_run (bool): Whether to execute this method in dry_run mode.

 &emsp; **@property**<br>&mdash; **def [poll\_interval\_secs](/recipe_modules/auto_roller/api.py#38)(self):**